 Abnormal results may be due to:

-- Body uses up too much fibrinogen, such as in disseminated intravascular coagulation (DIC)
+- The body using up too much fibrinogen, such as in disseminated intravascular coagulation (DIC)

 - Fibrinogen deficiency (from birth, or acquired after birth)

 - Breakdown of fibrin (fibrinolysis)

 The test may also be performed during pregnancy if the placenta separates from its attachment to the uterus wall (placenta abruption).

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size, so it may be harder to get a blood sample from one person than another.

 Other risks or slight risks from having blood drawn may include: